 What we are doing to achieve our target

-In 2015 the Group reduced its carbon footprint per SEK of sales by 12 percent and in absolute terms by 7 percent compared with 2014.
-We are well on our way to meeting the long-term goal of 40 percent.
-From the starting year of 2013 through 2015 the total reduction per SEK of sales is 29 percent.
+We follow up our long-term climate targets and report our progress according to the GHG protocol – Scope 1, Scope 2 and Scope 3 – comprising product transports from factory to markets for sale, business travel by employees and energy consumption in offices and stores.
+In 2016 the Björn Borg Group reduced carbon footprint per SEK of turnover by 14 percent and in absolute terms by 5 percent compared with 2015.
+We are now very close to meeting the long-term target of 40 percent reduction.
+From the starting year of 2013 through 2016 the total reduction per SEK of sales is 39 percent.

-Our product transports clearly have the biggest climate impact, nearly 60 percent of the total footprint (see more above), followed by business travel.
-For details on our transports, please see the separate information about our Shipments.
+Our product transports clearly have the biggest climate impact, nearly 64 percent of the total footprint, followed by business travel.
+Air travel accounted for no less than 75 percent of the total impact from business travel.